AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------------------------

-# Feature #4 : Hide Information
+# Hide Information : hide
-## `hide` : Hides all attributes about all contacts currently listed in the window, except for the name and tags (if it was shown in the first place)
+* Hides all attributes about all contacts currently listed in the window, except for the name and tags (if it was shown in the first place)
 * Format: `hide`

 <box type="note" seamless>